 USADF supported projects create pathways for African communities to become a part of Africa’s overall growth story.
 In 2016, USADF awarded over 200 grants to community enterprises, and invested millions to support self-help activities at the local level.
 USADF grants are helping grassroots communities to create better livelihoods by generating $113 million of new local economic activities that produce stable jobs and better incomes.

-What does ADF stand for?
+What does USADF stand for?

 African Led.
-At the core of USADF’s programming is our direct connection to African ingenuity and African’s developing solutions.
+At the core of USADF’s programming is our direct connection to African ingenuity and Africans developing solutions.
 USADF finds, funds and scales social enterprises to create sound and sustainable communities.
 Africans lead our country teams, and implement our African-led model.
-USADF Headquarters in Washington, D.C. coordinates with each of the 18 field offices led by Country Program Coordinators.
+USADF headquarters in Washington, D.C. coordinates with each of the 18 field offices led by Country Program Coordinators.
 Each project is unique, and must be monitored closely for success.
-USADF in Washington, DC coordinates with each of the 19 Field Offices and technical partners to develop and monitor each project’s financial benchmarks and set internal audits for each project.
+USADF in Washington, DC coordinates with each of the 18 Field Offices and technical partners to develop and monitor each project’s financial benchmarks and set internal audits for each project.
 USADF maintains a rigorous, evidenced-based framework for monitoring and evaluating program performance.
 Key indicators are identified for each grant, which are tracked to a performance matrix and form the basis for an ongoing learning agenda.
 Grant performance is scored bi-annually against established goals, helping to define program outcomes and to shape program management objectives.

 Demand Driven.
 At the core of USADF’s programming is our direct connection to African solutions for the development challenges each community faces.
-USADF support is requested by local community associations, cooperatives and social entrepreneurs to increase their business' ability to successfully unlock opportunities to develop or expand local markets.
-USADF extends the reach of the U.S. Government’s foreign assistance programs by using small grants or seed capital and customized technical assistance and support to target each project's constraints to growth and success.
+USADF support is requested by local community associations, cooperatives and social entrepreneurs to increase their organization's ability to successfully unlock opportunities to develop or expand local markets.
+USADF extends the reach of the U.S. Government’s foreign assistance programs by using small grants or seed capital and customized technical assistance to target each project's constraints to growth and success.
 USADF is customizing community needs with economic trends to ensure a future generation of Africans in a global marketplace.